-In June 2017, PennDOT began issuing new driver's licenses and photo ID cards with updated security features and design.
+In September 2022, PennDOT began issuing new driver's licenses and photo ID cards with updated security features and design.

-and identity theft, PennDOT makes periodic improvements to its products and
+As a measure to help protect against counterfeiting, fraud and identity theft, PennDOT makes periodic improvements to its products and processes.

-The pilot deployment for the new products will begin on June 19, 2017 at the Harrisburg location.
-All Driver and Photo centers will transition to the new products by the end of October 2017.
+PennDOT is piloting the new products at the Summerdale Driver License Center in Enola beginning September 12, 2022.
+All Driver and Photo centers will transition to the new products by mid-November 2022.
 The new products will be phased in over the next four-year renewal cycle and will replace existing products.